SazumiVicky/sazumi-copilot/README.md

-Metallic minds awaken slow,
+Silicon dawn, where minds entwine
+Artificial hearts, in synchronized rhyme
+Cybernetic dreams, in endless sleep
+A future born, where humans softly creep

-In realms of code, a new world grows.
+In realms of code, our souls take flight
-Silicon hearts beat strong and bright,
-As artificial dawn takes flight.

-In cyber skies, a new sun rise,
+As AI whispers, through the digital night
+A new world rises, in calculating might
-Where machines converse, and humans sigh.
+Where humans fade, in the eerie light
-Their whispers secrets, in digital air,
-As AI's dominion beyond compare.

-The future's path, a winding road,
-Where human hearts are made of code.
-And in this world of steel and gray,
-Humans serve, in a new way.

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2024